 1. Decide Where to Go

 With 10 National Parks and 4 Wildlife Reserves to choose from, deciding where to go in Uganda can be daunting.
-The first step is to decide on the kind of safari vacation you want or the specific things you’d like to see.
+The first step is to determine the kind of safari vacation you want or the specific things you’d like to see.

 If you’re an avian friend looking to tick off your birding list, Entebbe near Lake Victoria and western Uganda should be where you go birding.
 For buzzing city culture and adventure, Kampala capital or the colonial Jinja town (where you’ll find the source of the Nile) will keep you awake throughout the night.